simfonia/piBlockly/README_en.md

     *   Go to `C:\Users\[user name]\.arduinoIDE\plugins` (create this folder if it doesn't exist, note the 's' in 'plugins') and delete all `piblockly-x.x.x.vsix` files.
 3.  **Download the latest `piblockly-x.x.x.vsix` file.**
     *   Place the downloaded `.vsix` file into `C:\Users\[user name]\.arduinoIDE\plugins` (create this folder if it doesn't exist, note the 's' in 'plugins').
-4. Launch Arduino IDE 2.
+4. Launch Arduino IDE 2 (may require restarting twice).
 You should see a pink π icon in the top right corner.
 Click it to start the piBlockly editor.

 ## Usage